In this article

 What Is DSO in Finance?

 DSO, or Days Sales Outstanding, is the average number of days it takes a company to collect payment after making a credit sale.
 It is one of the clearest measures of how efficiently a finance team converts revenue into cash.
-A lower DSO means you collect faster and keep less capital trapped in unpaid invoices; a higher DSO means cash you have already earned is sitting on the sidelines.
+A lower DSO means you collect faster and keep less capital trapped in unpaid invoices; a higher DSO means cash you have already earned is sitting on the sidelines instead of funding the business.

 For finance leaders in 2026, DSO is more than an accounting metric.
 It is a direct read on working capital health, and it is one of the fastest numbers to move with the right process.
-Companies that automate collections with a platform like Monk see a 40%+ reduction in AR outstanding.
+Companies that automate collections with a platform like Monk see a 40% average reduction in DSO.
+This guide covers what DSO means, how it is calculated, why it matters, what counts as healthy, and how to bring it down.
+For the broader picture of why DSO stays high despite automation, see Monk's Definitive AR Guide.

 How Is DSO Calculated?